 The woman believes Konstantina had a brother serving in the Navy near Lavrion at the time she was in Kifisia.

-Konstantina has not been positively identified, but there appears to be a resemblance between her and Little Miss Panasoffkee.
+Konstantina has not been positively identified, but she appears to resemble Little Miss Panasoffkee.

 Konstantina Little Miss Panasoffkee

 Age-progression drawings, and now computer-aged images, are commonly used to depict how missing people may look after many years.
-Believing their Jane Doe may have been estranged from her family for several years, investigators in Sumter County, Florida, tried a pioneering procedure in reversing the process.
+Believing their Jane Doe may have been estranged from her family for several years, Sumter County, Florida, investigators tried a pioneering procedure in reversing the process.

 Using modeling clay to reconstruct the victim’s facial features, forensic artist Linda Galeener created several age-regression images, showing how Little Miss Panasoffkee may have looked at earlier stages of her life.
-These age-regression images marked the first time the technique was used by a United States law enforcement agency.
+These renderings marked the first time the technique was used by a United States law enforcement agency.

 The drawings generated numerous tips, but none which led to the identity of Little Miss Panasoffkee.